Xeverous/filter_spirit/doc/faq.md

 ```
 Class "Divination Card"
-BaseType $divination(100, 150) {
+Autogen cars
+Price >= 100
+Price < 150 {
 	# ...
 }
 ```

 What if at the moment of generation there are no cards worth \[100, 150) chaos?
-The query would return an empty array which would lead to a generation of such block:
+The autogeneration would output an empty array which would lead to a generation of such block:

 ```
 Show